WHATS HOT

 – Bloating — As your baby grows and develops, weight gain is to be expected.
 At times the surrounding area of the abdomen will look swollen or puffy due to increased tissue levels in the body.
 These changes are due to elevated estrogen and progesterone levels.

-– Other symptoms Apart from constipation, feeling a need to urinate frequently, being in constant and headaches, you’ll also most probably experience strain on your other muscles.
+– Other symptoms Apart from constipation, feeling a need to urinate frequently, being in constant pain and headaches, you’ll also most probably experience strain on your other muscles.

 Second trimester